makinbacon21/switchroot-script-builder/README.md

 It's pretty straightforward--run the script with `sh Foster_Tab_Q_Build_Script.sh` and answer any prompts you get.
 Once stuff starts happening, there shouldn't be any more prompts unless you screwed something up

 # Credits
-@Dajokeisonu for his work on the base script
+@Dajokeisonu for his direct contributions

 @PabloZaiden for his work on the Dockerized build and the disgusting URL magic that has been performed to get GApps to work properly